Benefits and disadvantages of balanced funds

-A common example would be a fund that invests 60 per cent in stocks, and 40 per cent in bonds.
+A common example would be a fund that invests 60% in stocks, and 40% in bonds.
 By diversifying with both equities and bonds, a balanced fund can have a better risk/reward profile, as compared to a pure equity or bond fund.

 Like regular funds, balanced funds are overseen by a fund manager.
 This means that, as an investor, you can treat them as a passive investment.
 There's no need to monitor the market and make decisions on which assets to buy or sell - the process is entrusted to a full-time financial professional.

 To protect yourself from downturns in the market, it’s important to invest in a mix of uncorrelated assets.
-For example, if you just invest in gold mining company, a jewellery company, and physical gold, your assets would be poorly diversified.
+For example, investing in a gold mining company, a jewellery company, and physical gold, concentrates your risk exposure to one commodity.
 A downturn in the gold market could wipe out the bulk of your portfolio.

 Balanced funds are managed by financial professionals, who pick the assets to ensure the fund performs well.
 If you're new to investing or do not have a lot of time, this is an option to consider.